Simplifying app security: what are the best app security measures for you?

 Even the best app security measures on the market will impede the user experience in some way, so the more checks and restrictions you have in place, the more frustrated your users will become.

-Today’s blog post will serve as a guide to the kind of security features we recommend, the ones we don’t always use and why – hopefully, it will help you decide on the best app security measures for your solution…
+Today’s blog post will serve as a guide to the kind of mobile app security features we recommend, the ones we don’t always use and why – hopefully, it will help you decide on the best app security measures for your solution…

 Security measures we recommend